7 Promising Amnesia Romance Books

 2. The Girl with the Make-Believe Husband (Rokesbys)

-The Girl With The Make-Believe Husband is a popular regency amnesia romance.
+The Girl With The Make-Believe Husband is a popular Regency amnesia romance.
 It is the second book in the Rokesbys series.
 The heroine’s (Cecilia) father has died.
-When the story starts, Cecilia finds herself in a sticky situation, facing two very unbearable choices.
-So choice one is she can move in with her maiden aunt, or choice two is she can marry a scheming cousin.
+When the story starts, Cecilia finds herself in a sticky situation, facing two unbearable choices.
+So, choice one is she can move in with her maiden aunt, or choice two is to marry a scheming cousin.

-Cecilia is smart, so she decides to go with secret option number three.
+Cecilia is smart, so she chooses secret option number three.
 She travels across the Atlantic and escapes to the colonies.
-This book took place in 1779, so the US was still considered a colony.
-Shortly before, she decided to cross the Atlantic because she knew her brother was fighting in the war and got injured.
+This book was written in 1779, so the US was still considered a colony.
+Shortly before, she crossed the Atlantic because she knew her brother was fighting in the war and got injured.
 So she wants to go over there and try to find and rescue him.
-After a week of trying to find her brother, she still hasn’t found him, but she finds his best friend, who is our hero, Edward.
+After a week of trying to find her brother, she still hasn’t found him, but she finds his best friend, our hero, Edward.

 Cecilia overhears that he’s in a coma and he requires care.
-So the only way she will be able to stay with him or stay by his side is to pretend and say she is his wife.
-Edward wakes up when she’s in the middle of telling these people that we’re married to his wife.
-When he comes to, they realize that he doesn’t remember anything from the past six months.
+So, the only way she can stay with him or by his side is to pretend and say she is his wife.
+Edward wakes up when she tells these people we’re married to his wife.
+They realize he doesn’t remember anything from the past six months when he comes to.
 He does remember a pen pal relationship that he had with Cecilia.
 Cecilia would write letters to her brother, who was at the battlefront.

-At the end of each note, they swapped little stories or tidbits that they started communicating pen pal relationship style.
+At the end of each note, they swapped little stories or tidbits and started communicating pen pal relationship style.
 They were both crushed and pining for one another from those little letter snippets they wrote back and forth.
-So this one does take place most of the time in the US, which is different from Julia Quinn’s books.
+So, this one does take place most of the time in the US, which is different from Julia Quinn’s books.

-The only negative side of the book is the slow-paced story that sometimes made me bored.
+The only negative side of the book is the slow-paced story, which sometimes bored me.
 But I loved the amnesia hero and supportive virgin heroine.
 The BookTok community has a mixed impression of this book.
 So, give it a try if you like historical steamy romance.

 The Girl with the Make-Believe Husband